overheretoo/posthog-pagerduty-plugin/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-red.svg?style=flat-square)](https://opensource.org/licenses/MIT)

-This plugin alerts PagerDuty when a PostHog insights/trends graph goes below or above a threshold
+This plugin alerts PagerDuty when a PostHog insights/trends graph goes below or above a threshold.

+Example usecasess:
+- Alert when there is no $pageviews captured on my site the past hour
+- Alert when the rate of $billing_error events crosses a threshold

 ## Installation